Zhen Shan Mei Claypot Laksa Review @ Alexandra Village

 I found this variation exquisite and very different from any other laksa I’ve had in Singapore.
 Because they use the claypot style of cooking with steam, it lets the dish retain its moisture creating a very fragrant and flavourful laksa.
 Yes, it is unhealthy but who cares about that if you’ve made up your mind to eat laksa already!
 I sinfully finished up every drop of the gravy.

-In my opinion, this is one of it not the best Laksa in Singapore and I highly recommend Laksa lovers giving it a try!
+I personally love coconut gravy, so to me this place serves the best Laksa in Singapore.
+I recommend all Laksa lovers giving it a try!

 Never miss our best posts again!
 Follow us on Facebook!